harryh/bets/README.md

-# bets
-Bets I have made on the internet.
+# Bets I have made on the internet.

 If you are interested in making a bet with me, please submit a pull request.
 My accepting the request is considered acceptance of the bet.